nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 draft: true
 ---

-Static websites are often perceived as less vulnerable due to their simplicity, especially since they don't rely on complex server-side processes.
+Static websites are often viewed as less vulnerable because of their simplicity and lack of complex server-side processes.
 While they do avoid certain risks like SQL injection, this perception can create a false sense of security.
 In reality, static sites are still exposed to specific attack vectors—particularly supply chain attacks.

 ## What are Static Sites?

-Static websites are built using pre-rendered HTML, CSS, and JavaScript files, which are directly served to the users' browsers.
+Static websites consist of pre-rendered HTML, CSS, and JavaScript files that are directly served to the users' browsers.
 These sites are popular due to their speed, scalability, and cost-effectiveness.
 By eliminating the need for dynamic servers or databases, static sites often deliver better performance and reduced energy consumption, contributing to a smaller carbon footprint.

 Despite their perceived simplicity, many static sites integrate JavaScript libraries for added functionality, such as handling form submissions via API requests or utilizing serverless services for tasks like live ticket bookings.

-This modular, flexible approach introduces security risks, particularly from third-party services.
-These risks are often underestimated because of the assumption that static sites are inherently safer.
+While this modular approach adds flexibility, it also introduces security risks, especially from third-party services.
+These risks are often underestimated because static sites are seen as inherently safer.

 ## The Threat of Supply Chain Attacks

-One significant risk for static sites is supply chain attacks targeting third-party libraries and services.
-For example, the Polyfill.io attack compromised a widely used web compatibility tool at the domain level, affecting over 100,000 websites.
+A major threat to static sites is supply chain attacks, which target third-party libraries and services.
+For example, the Polyfill.io attack compromised a widely used web compatibility tool, impacting over 100,000 websites.
 [Malicious code](https://sansec.io/research/polyfill-supply-chain-attack) was injected, specifically targeting mobile devices by redirecting them to a sports betting site while avoiding detection by admin users and analytics
 services: